mlswg/mls-architecture/draft-ietf-mls-architecture.md

 ### Compromise of Symmetric Keying Material {#symmetric-key-compromise}

-As described above, each MLS epoch creates a new group Secret.
+As described above, each MLS epoch creates a new group secret.

 These group secrets are then used to create a per-sender ratchet secret, which in turn is used to create a per-sender